summa-tx/riemann/README.md

 #   - Contains a length-prefixed stack item
 # InputWitness -> Goes in Witness
 #   - A stack associated with a specific input
-#   - If spending from p2wsh, the last item is a serialzed script
+#   - If spending from p2wsh, the last item is a serialized script
 #   - If spending from p2wpkh, consists of [signature, pubkey]
 ```